lukaswoelfl/rag-chat-app/README.md

 # RAG Chat App

 This project is a locally hosted Retrieval-Augmented Generation (RAG) system integrated into a Streamlit chat application.
-It loads a PDF document, splits it into chunks, stores the chunks in a Qdrant vector database, and uses a RetrievalQA chain (powered by ChatGPT) to answer questions about the content.
+It loads multiple PDF documents, splits them into chunks, stores the chunks in a Qdrant vector database, and uses a RetrievalQA chain (powered by ChatGPT) to answer questions about the content.

 ## Features

-- Load and split a PDF into manageable chunks.
+- Load and split multiple PDFs into manageable chunks.
-- Store document chunks in Qdrant using vector embeddings.
+- Store documents chunks in Qdrant using vector embeddings.
 - Use a RetrievalQA chain with ChatGPT (GPT-4o-mini) to answer questions.
 - Chat interface built with Streamlit using `st.chat_message` for a modern UI.